 In 2015 the number of properties UK’s private rented sector was 5.4 million households and this figure is only set to grow further over the coming years as the property industry has seen a huge move towards renters using them.
 This is partly due to the result of housing policies dating back to the 1980’s and the shortage of stock available due to the housing crisis.
 Buy-to-let investment landlords have helped to fill a gap in the property market over the last 25 years, offering renters more choice and a better standard of properties on offer.

 There are so many websites that house a list of private landlords to list their properties online, such as openrent.co.uk, easyroommate.com, spareroom.com and landlorddirect.com.
 However, you need to be wary for fraudsters posting fake listings, with the rise in online rental fraud increasing in 2016, it’s very important to make sure your landlord‘s property listing is legitimate.

-TheHouseShop.com, are the UK’s No.1 property marketplace, that pulls together thousands of private landlord listings from all over the web and house them all in one convenient place, making the task of finding one that much easier for you.
-TheHouseShop.com are also industry leaders in implementing tools to weed out the online rental scammers, as the private landlords must pass Land Registry verification checks before they are allowed to list a property on our website.
-This protects our customers so that they can rest assured that their money and tenancy are in safe hands.
+TheHouseShop.com, are the UK’s No.1 property marketplace, that pulls together thousands of private landlord listings from all over the web and houses them all in one convenient place, making the task of finding one that much easier for you.
+TheHouseShop.com are also industry leaders in implementing tools to weed out the online rental scammers, as the private landlords must pass Land Registry verification checks before they are allowed to list a property on the website.
+This protects tenants so that they can rest assured that their money and tenancy are in safe hands.